cloudify-cosmo/docs.getcloudify.org/content/workflows/dry-run.md

 Finished executing workflow install on deployment dep
 ```

-As you can see, the only output of such an execution is the listing
-of all the operations that would have been executed in a real run of
-the workflow.
-Note the `(dry run)` notation at the end of operation
-success events and workflow start and end messages.
+The only result of this execution is a list of all of the operations that are executed in a real run of the workflow. `(dry run)` is shown at the end of each success event, and each workflow start and end message.